Nikolai Siemens group - "Infectious Diseases"

 Dr. rer. nat., Professor

-Nikolai received his Diploma and Dr. rer. nat. degrees from University of Rostock (Germany) in 2009 and 2012, respectively.
+Nikolai received his diploma and doctoral degrees from the University of Rostock (Germany) in 2009 and 2012, respectively.
 He completed postdoctoral studies at the Center for Infectious Medicine, Karolinska Institutet (Stockholm, Sweden) in 2016.
-Nikolai established his own laboratory at the Department of Molecular Genetics and Infection Biology, University of Greifswald in 2017.
+Nikolai established his own laboratory at the University of Greifswald in 2017.
 In 2021, he was appointed professor in molecular genetics of infections.
-His research focuses on severe invasive infections caused by Gram-positive bacteria.
+The research of his group focuses on severe invasive infections caused by Gram-positive bacteria.

 Contact: